Accessibility statement for www.bradford.ac.uk

 Our users' experience is very important to us and ensuring website accessibility is a key priority.
 We’re committed to making our space on the web work for all.

 As an institution, we embed a consideration of equality, diversity and inclusion in everything we do.
-As such, the University is working to ensure its website is accessible and adheres to the guidance from the World Wide Web Consortium (W3C), the UK Government Digital Service, and meets the expectations of our stakeholders.
+As such, the University is working to ensure its website is accessible and adheres to the guidance from the World Wide Web Consortium (W3C), the UK Central Digital & Data Office, and meets the expectations of our stakeholders.

-You can find out more about these regulations by visiting the UK Government Digital Service guidance on understanding new accessibility requirements for public sector bodies.
+You can find out more about these regulations by visiting the UK Central Digital & Data Office guidance on understanding new accessibility requirements for public sector bodies.

 About the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018